 In February 2011, the Company entered into two note and warrant purchase agreements with two related parties in which it borrowed a total of \$1,750,000 at an interest rate of 8% per annum.
 The notes and all accrued interest were fully due and payable on the one-year anniversary date of each respective note agreement.
 The notes also contained a provision under which all outstanding principal and accrued interest would automatically be converted into preferred stock upon a financing event in which the Company issued newly authorized shares of preferred stock for aggregate proceeds of not less than \$500,000.
 Under the terms of the agreement, the notes automatically converted at the same terms and conditions of the financing.
 In June 2011, the outstanding principal balance of \$1,750,000 plus accrued interest from the two notes was converted into shares of Series A convertible preferred stock at the same issuance price per share of \$1.034 paid by all other purchasers of Series A convertible preferred stock.
 Pursuant to the agreement, the Company issued a warrant to purchase shares of Series A convertible preferred stock (see Note 9).
-The number of shares underlying the warrant to be issued was dependent on the aggregate amount of principal outstanding at the time of the initial closing of the Series A convertible preferred stock.
+The number of shares underlying the warrant to be issued was dependent on the aggregate amount of principal outstanding at the time of the initial closing of the Series A convertible preferred stock financing, subsequently completed in June 2011, and the price per share of the Series A convertible preferred stock.
 Based on the formula specified in the Warrant Agreements, warrants to purchase an aggregate of 592,417 shares of Series A convertible preferred stock at an exercise price of \$1.034 were issued to the two note holders upon the closing of the financing in June 2011.